Allison K Williams is the author of the writer's guides

 let's work with your budgetContact Us

 Rebirth Your Book accepts Venmo, Zelle, Canadian e-transfers, US checks, PayPal and credit cards via PayPal.
+There is a $100 discount for payments made without fees.
 Payments can be made as follows:

 Or talk to us about a plan that works for you.